antonio-morales/Hackfest_Advanced_Fuzzing_Workshop/README.md

 ## Fuzz Challenge 1 - ESIF RELOAD (V2.0) [40 minutes]

+WILL BE MADE PUBLIC ON Nov 21, 14:30 EST

 ## Fuzz Challenge 2 - QSSLANG (Quite Stupid Structured Language) [50 minutes]

 ## Fuzz Challenge 3

 You can find some examples in the "tests" folder